BolshakovAndrey/BolshakovAndrey/README.md

 [Letter of gratitude.](https://user-images.githubusercontent.com/19635244/201071937-e0b517a7-81fa-43cd-a15f-2f4007578a66.png)

-I am currently working as a JavaScript (TypeScript) FullStack developer for VoxLink
+I am currently working as a TypeScript FullStack developer for VoxLink

 <br>
 Languages and tools